magnus-thor/advanced_associations/README.md

 1. Copy the url an clone the repository to you `localhost`

-2. Open the `config/application.rb` and chage the application name from `Boilerplate` to whatever you want to call your application (i.e. `SlowFoodOnline`)
+2. Open the `config/application.rb` and chage the application name from `advanced_association` to whatever you want to call your application (i.e. `SlowFoodOnline`)

   ```ruby